Who is UDRC?

 The Upper Deschutes River Coalition was created in 2003 to enable communities along the Upper Deschutes River to work together to resolve natural resource issues in this sensitive, fire-prone area.
 With 29 individual neighborhoods dispersed among four rivers and a rich forestland, the Coalition provides one collective voice to accomplish more than one neighborhood could achieve alone.
 In 2019, the organization was renamed “Upper Deschutes River Communities”.

-The UDRC collaborates with partners including US Forest Service – Bend Fort Rock District, Bureau of Land Management, Oregon Department of Forestry, Deschutes County, Project Wildfire, Deschutes River Conservancy, Sunriver Anglers, Upper Deschutes River Watershed Council, La Pine Fire District, Natural Resources Conservation Service and the National Forest Foundation.
+The UDRC collaborates with partners including US Forest Service – Bend Fort Rock District, Bureau of Land Management, Oregon Department of Forestry, Deschutes County, Project Wildfire, Deschutes River Conservancy, Sunriver Anglers, Upper Deschutes Watershed Council, La Pine Rural Fire District, Natural Resources Conservation Service and the National Forest Foundation.